-The very popular Tiger Barb is an easy fish to care for and can be fun to watch as it swims at high speed in schools of six or more.
-It is not, however, an ideal fish for a community tank as it does nip any fish with flowing fins and can be mildly aggressive.
+The very popular tiger barb is an easy fish to care for and can be fun to watch as it swims at high speed in schools of six or more.
+It is not, however, an ideal fish for a community tank as it can be mildly aggressive and nip any fish with flowing fins.
+When well cared for, tiger barbs have a lifespan of five to seven years.

 Scientific Name: Barbus tetrazona